Celebrating National Wildlife Week

 - American Alligators

 LEARN ABOUT WILDLIFE THROUGH SKETCHING

-As you probably know, I’m a strong advocate for using drawing as a tool to deepen people’s understanding of wildlife.
+As you may know, I’m a strong advocate for using drawing as a tool to deepen people’s understanding of wildlife.
 For once you’ve looked at an organism long enough to sketch it, you’ll have noticed things about its anatomy and behavior that you might not have appreciated before.
 This, I hope, will lead you to have greater empathy for the species, and be inspired to support its conservation in the wild.